DhairyaMinocha/CodingNotes/Lecture 2.md

 - `<html lang='en'>`: It Specifies that the Document is in English.
 - `<head>`: Head tag in HTML serves as a container for metadata about the HTML document.
-- `<meta>`: Meta Tag in HTML stores the metadata about the webpage which is used for SEO Optimizations in Web Browsers.
-- `<title>`: Title Tag in HTML contains the Title of the HTML Document.
-- `<body>`: Body Tag in HTML serves as a container for all the Content in the HTML FIle.

 ## CSS
  To link a CSS file to HTML, you have to link it via `<script src="script.js"></script>` in HTML.